floydhub/floydhub.github.io/_posts/2019-06-29-statistics-for-data-science.md

 ---
-layout: "post"
+author: Anand Venkataraman
-title: "Statistics for Data Science"
+date: 2019-06-29 11:17:11 +0000
-date: "2019-06-29 11:17:11 +0000"
+excerpt: 'The article elucidates the importance of statistics in the field of data science,  wherein "Statistics" is imagined as a friend to a data scientist and their friendship is unraveled. '
-slug: "statistics-for-data-science"
+feature_image: /assets/images/hero/statistics-for-data-science-hero.jpg
-author: "Anand Venkataraman"
+layout: post
-excerpt: "The article elucidates the importance of statistics in the field of data science,  wherein \"Statistics\" is imagined as a friend to a data scientist and their friendship is unraveled. "
+slug: statistics-for-data-science
-feature_image: "__GHOST_URL__/content/images/2019/06/isaac-smith-6EnTPvPPL6I-unsplash.jpg"
+tags: '[]'
-tags: "[]"
+title: Statistics for Data Science
 ---

 How many of us are involved in the act of taking "decisions" on a daily basis?
 Well, small or big the decisions may be, almost all of us take decisions on a daily basis.
 And we spend a significant amount of time and effort to get our decisions right.
 So why is this?
 What does taking a decision really mean?
 The art of decision making is just this – choosing a plan of action when faced with **uncertainty**.
 There are two ways to make a decision.
 One is the intuitive way, wherein one takes a decision out of a [“gut feeling”](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow).
 The other is the method that employs **data or information.** The former is purely a personal and artistic way of making a decision.
 But the latter is a logical and scientific way of arriving at the right approach with available data.
 This quantitative approach to decision making is the essence of **Data Science**.
 In this discussion, we are just going to see a flavour of this quantitative approach called **“Statistics”.**